Hunter S. Thompson: Death

 At 5:42 pm on February 20, 2005, Thompson died from a self-inflicted gunshot wound to the head at Owl Farm, his "fortified compound" in Woody Creek, Colorado.
 His son Juan, daughter-in-law Jennifer, and grandson were visiting for the weekend.
 His wife Anita, who was at the Aspen Club, was on the phone with him as he cocked the gun.
 According to the Aspen Daily News, Thompson asked her to come home to help him write his ESPN column, then set the receiver on the counter.
 Anita said she mistook the cocking of the gun for the sound of his typewriter keys and hung up as he fired.
 Will, his grandson, and Jennifer were in the next room when they heard the gunshot, but mistook the sound for a book falling and did not check on Thompson immediately.
 Juan Thompson found his father's body.
-According to the police report and Anita's cell phone records, he called the sheriff's office half an hour later, then walked outside and fired three shotgun blasts into the air to "mark the passing of his father."
+According to the police report and Anita's cell phone records, he called the sheriff's office half an hour later, then walked outside and fired three shotgun blasts into the air to "mark the passing of his father".
 The police report stated that in Thompson's typewriter was a piece of paper with the date "Feb.
 22 '05" and a single word, "counselor".

 Years of alcohol and cocaine abuse contributed to his problem with depression.
 Thompson's inner circle told the press that he had been depressed and always found February a "gloomy" month, with football season over and the harsh Colorado winter weather.
-He was also upset over his advancing age and chronic medical problems, including a hip replacement; he would frequently mutter, "This kid is getting old."
-Rolling Stone published what Douglas Brinkley described as a suicide note written by Thompson to his wife, titled "Football Season Is Over."
+He was also upset over his advancing age and chronic medical problems, including a hip replacement; he would frequently mutter, "This child's getting old."

+Rolling Stone published what Douglas Brinkley described as a suicide note written by Thompson to his wife, titled "Football Season Is Over".
 It read:

 No More Games.
 No More Bombs.
 No More Walking.
 No More Fun.
 No More Swimming.
 67. That is 17 years past 50.
 17 more than I needed or wanted.
 Boring.
 I am always bitchy.
 No Fun—for anybody.
 67. You are getting Greedy.
 Act your old age.
 Relax — This won't hurt.

 Thompson's collaborator and friend Ralph Steadman wrote: